 Klekotka Tennis Complex includes six courts in maroon color to reflect Walsh’s school colors.
 Spectator stands and team bleachers are situated in the middle of the courts.
 The entire facility is enclosed within fencing.

-Located near the main entrance of Walsh’s campus is the baseball field, which includes team dug outs in Walsh’s signature school color of maroon, a fence-enclosed field and spectator bleachers.
+Located near the main entrance of Walsh’s campus is Tim Mead Field at Biery Stadium, home to the Cavalier baseball team, which includes team dugouts,, a fence-enclosed field and spectator bleachers, as well as locker rooms and public restrooms.
 The women’s softball team home field is located on the beautiful acres of Walsh University’s Hoover Park.

 Vascosports Athletic Field